 The 2020 Crimes Against Children Conference in Dallas, Texas, will be the 32nd annual conference organized by the Dallas Children's Advocacy Center and the Dallas Police Department.
 More than just a law enforcement conference, the event brings together child protection, advocacy and investigators.
-The event will be held at the Sheraton Dallas Hotel on August 10-13, 2020.
+The event will be held online this year instead of at the usual Sheraton Dallas Hotel location.

 COVID-19 UPDATE: This year's event will be held virtually.